-Fluorocarbon, because of its density, it sinks faster than monofilament.
+Fluorocarbon, because of its density, sinks faster than monofilament.
 So for topwater lures, it’s not the best choice of line.
 The bigger continued to complain from the weekend angler is the difficulty of tieing knots due to additional stiffness.
 It is most critical to wet your line when tying with fluorocarbon to help the line slip and tighten the knot.

 How And Why Anglers Use Fluorocarbon Line

 “Berkley FLUOROSHIELD Fluorocarbon has become my number one all-purpose line,” says Capt Mark Shepard.
-“It’s durable and castable on a bait-casters while still maintaining lots of abrasion resistance.
-I mainly use it because it’s the most transparent line of all that manufactured.
+“It’s durable and castable on bait-casters while still maintaining lots of abrasion resistance.
+I mainly use it because it’s the most transparent line of all that is manufactured.
 That means it’s the closest to transparent of anything other than water.